ThatOtherAndrew/SnowMon/report.md

 #### `GET /tickets`

 This endpoint is implemented as per the specification, with a couple of notes:
-- An additional response of HTTP 406 (Not Acceptable) is used if the client omits or specifies an incompatible MIME type in the `Accept:` header.
+- An additional response of HTTP 406 (Not Acceptable) is used if the client omits or specifies an incompatible MIME type in the `Accept` header.
 - String length validation is intentionally omitted as the concert data is static and immutable, all provided events are compliant, and truncation is undesirable.
 The maximum string length in the specification is interpreted as being an input constraint/precondition.

 #### `POST /queue`

-As above, an HTTP 406 response is sent on an invalid `Accept:` header.
+As above, an HTTP 406 response is sent on an invalid `Accept` header.
 Similarly, an HTTP 415 (Unspported Media Type) response is set if the `Content-Type` header is set incorrectly.

 #### `GET /queue/:id`